MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-add-bot-to-microsoft-teams-teams.md

 ### Configure private greeting behavior
 Private greetings from a bot are useful for when you want team members to have 1:1 conversations with the bot without needing to manually install the bot themselves.

-When enabled your bot will automatically start a conversation with team members.
+When enabled, your bot will automatically start a conversation with team members.
 To customize the bot's greeting message, [modify the Greeting system topic](configure-bot-greeting-teams.md#change-the-bots-default-greeting).

 Consider how relevant the bot is to team members.
 Make sure the bot's greeting helps them understand what to do with it, describes its limitations and, most importantly, gets them comfortable interacting with it.